WebOfTrustInfo/rwot5-boston/draft-documents/lds-obcap/lds-obcap.md

 ```

 <!-- at object capability level, use message
-     at crypto level, use envelope, certificate, messenger -->
+     at crypto level, use envelope, proclamation, messenger -->

 (A)lice has a file upload capability to the (C)loud storage system.
 (A)lice also has a capability to send a message to (B)ob, and (B)ob